sadabx/idm/README.md

 ## 3. If Lifetime Activation Doesn’t Work
 - Press **`2`** instead.
 This will reset your IDM trial period.
 - You can use this option **before or after** your trial expires.

+---

+> 💡 Disable the IDM update check, download the **something.reg** and run the file, and you're all set.